 Farming

 Our farming is organic, undogmatic, and responsive to our land and the people who work it.
-We are low-input, a matter of both ethics and economy.
-For example, our most recently planted vineyard blocks use juniper stakes instead of steel trellises.
-When we can do something by hand, we do so, but we use machines when we need them (no oxen, yet).
+We are low-input as a matter of both ethics and economy.¹ When we can do something by hand, we do so, but we use machines when we need them (no oxen, yet).

-Along with wine grapes, we grow cherries and pears on a commercial scale.
+There are more than one hundred varieties of fruiting trees & vines at Idiot’s Grace (we leave out the many vegetables, herbs, grasses, and flowers in this tally, and restrict our calculation to domesticated species).
+We grow wine grapes, cherries, and pears on a commercial scale.
+We just planted a small block of cider apples.
 The oldest cherry trees have been here for about a century, and those blocks are laughably outmoded in the context of modern fruitgrowing techniques and technology.
-But the fruit is very good, so we keep the trees.
+But the fruit is very good, and the orchard has good character, so we keep the old trees where we can afford to.
 We run a u-pick stand every summer, open usually in the last few weeks of June.

 “The physical Universe is a self-regenerative process.”